Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 Comparison Analysis

 Matthew 20:20-21.
-The mother did come with her sons first to the Lord, but the answer the Lord has given to her did not complete the wish of the sons, and afterward, here in Mark, the sons did come by themselves because of the question of their heart was not answered.
-Therefore, combining the verses in Matthew and Mark, we can conclude that the answer given by the Lord to the mother is not recorded for us.
+The mother came first to the Lord with her sons, but the answer the Lord gave her did not fulfill the sons’ wishes.
+Afterward, here in Mark, the sons came by themselves because the question of their hearts was not answered.
+Combining the verses in Matthew and Mark, we can conclude that the answer given by the Lord to the mother is not recorded for us.
 See Comments Matthew 20:20, 21.

 Mark 10:35.
-The Lord gives something, but what the Lord gave did not fit in their hearts (James and John), and they come back and pursue asking the same question.
+The Lord gave something, but what the Lord gave did not fit in their hearts (James and John), so they came back and pursued, asking the same question.

 Mark 10:36-37.
-In this portion, we can say that these two let the answer of their hearts guide them (think of what part of the heart you are talking about, the deep inner part of the heart or the outer surface part).
+In this portion, we can say that these two let the answer of their hearts guide them (think of what part of the heart we are talking about, the deep inner part of the heart or the outer surface part).
 By coming and asking this question, they did not think about what the Lord had been teaching them.
-The wish of the heart has blinded the wisdom of man; this often happens with people; be pleased for what you get; here, these two were not pleased with the answer the Lord has given and came back to ask the same thing.
+The wish of the heart blinds the wisdom of man, and this often happens with people; however, be pleased with what you get.
+Here, these two were not pleased with the answer the Lord gave and came back to ask the same thing.

 Mark 10:38-39a, Matthew 20:22.
 See Comments Matthew 20:22.